RR-Sahoo/Fronteesign/CONTRIBUTING.md

 **14.** Click on `Create Pull Request`.

 **15** Voila!
-You have made a PR to the awesome-developer-portfolio project.
+You have made a PR to the Fronteesign project.
 Sit back patiently and relax while the your PR is reviewed.

 In case of any help, please free to contact me via mail @ rashmivicky06@gmail.com